johnnymatthews/blue-terminal-website/blog/markdown/get-a-copy-of-live-dkan-data.md

-#Get a copy of Live DKAN Stuff
+# Get A Copy of Live DKAN Data

 ## In the Live DKAN instance (S3)
 1. Go into Adminer and export the DKAN database.